pacu/PacuMovieApp/README.md

 ...
 ```

 Is up to you whether your services reaches out the web or a cache for contents.
-In this case, we are using a mocked API.
+In this case, we can use a network or a mocked API.
 But our View and Controllers do not need to know about it.
 Don't be rude, don't tell them ;-).
 This is a basic principle called **separation of concern**.

 In *MovieDbCollectionViewDataSource
 * I hard coded the mock api and everything works as expected.